credentials/irma_js/README.md

 to build the libraries and examples.
 See below for how to setup server URLs for a remote verification server or a local verification server.
 Alternatively, you can just run

-    grunt
+    grunt build watch

 to keep rebuilding the files as they change.
-(Make sure that you run `grunt build` at least once to make sure everything gets build, or just run `grunt build watch` to build and keep building.)

 ## URLs for api web pages and apis